+Eligible expenditure can only be incurred by the lead Australian organisation.
 Examples of eligible expenditure types include:

-- labour expenditure for the direct labour costs of employees the Australian lead organisation directly employs on the core elements of the project including: - salaries for personnel directly employed on project activities and residing in Australia, including researchers, support staff, and student stipends. - postdoctoral salaries and postgraduate stipends (that are consistent with stipend rates for Discovery set by the Australian Research Council). - direct support costs of research, translation and promotion of outcomes relating to priority themes with listed priority partners - costs of acquiring intellectual property and technology - staff training that directly supports the achievement of project outcomes - international and domestic travel and associated costs for Australian personnel - workshops in support of the activities, knowledge transfer and capability development - cost of materials consumed in testing a process or prototype, including costs incurred in validation, establishing efficacy, demonstration of capability, scale-up, and development of evidence of the stability or reproducibility of processes - IP scanning: Freedom to Operate searches and provisional patent applications relating to priority themes with listed priority partners.
-Expenditure for these IP related items are capped at A\$5,000
+- labour expenditure for the direct labour costs of employees the Australian lead organisation directly employs on the core elements of the project including: - salaries for personnel directly employed on project activities and residing in Australia, including researchers, support staff, and student stipends. - postdoctoral salaries and postgraduate stipends (that are consistent with stipend rates for Discovery set by the Australian Research Council). - An additional 30 percent on top of salaries and stipends to cover labour on-costs and administrative overheads, such as employer paid superannuation, payroll tax, workers compensation insurance and overheads such as office rent and the provision of computers. - direct support costs of research, translation and promotion of outcomes relating to priority themes with listed priority partners - · costs of acquiring intellectual property and technology - staff training that directly supports the achievement of project outcomes - international and domestic travel and associated costs for Australian personnel - workshops in support of the activities, knowledge transfer and capability development - cost of materials consumed in testing a process or prototype, including costs incurred in validation, establishing efficacy, demonstration of capability, scale-up, and development of evidence of the stability or reproducibility of processes - IP scanning: Freedom to Operate searches and provisional patent applications relating to priority themes with listed priority partners.
+Expenditure for these IP related items are capped at A\$5,000.
+Information about patents landscape is available from IP Australia.